caleb1027/Chess-With-Engine/README.md

 # Chess

 A Chess game with both text and graphical displays written in C++.
-Engine WIP
+Includes a playable engine. s